 BA, MusB, MMus, MPhil, FRCO(CHM), ADCM, FTCL, LRAM, ARCM

-THE City of Leicester Singers (COLS) began life as a Teachers' Choir in 1963.
+The City of Leicester Singers (COLS) began life as a Teachers' Choir in 1963.
 Due to the consequences of the local government reorganisation in 1977 it decided to continue as an independent open choir under the name of The City of Leicester Singers, providing its own constitution and responsible for its own funding.

-Now comprising members from many walks of life, COLS is still in fine voice and continues to thrive under its conductor, Richard Archer
+Now comprising members from many walks of life, COLS is still in fine voice and continues to thrive under its conductor, Richard Archer.

 The choir's singing year is from September to June during which three major concerts are performed, including a Christmas Concert which supports local charities.
 In addition, we support the musical life of the city and county at various events throughout the year, including the annual Remembrance Day event.

-Whilst the choral repertoire is traditionally based, it also includes many other styles designed to provide different opportunities and challenges Our concerts regularly involve professional soloists, brass bands and orchestras.
+Whilst the choral repertoire is traditionally based, it also includes many other styles designed to provide different opportunities and challenges.
+Our concerts often involve professional soloists, brass bands and orchestras.

 There is an opportunity for anyone who would like to support the choir, other than as a singing member, to become a 'Friend of COLS '.